BA, Rutgers University

 LLM, New York University

 If lawyers are to be good and valuable counselors, they need to be prepared to see legal issues and legal disputes from many perspectives in the context of all the relevant relationships ...
-What is needed is a sea change toward educating to create the more complete, "holistic," lawyer by cultivating not only the lawyer's reasoning ability but also the lawyer's morality, creativity, professional identity, and general problem solving skills.
+What is needed is a sea change toward educating to create the more complete, "holistic," lawyer by cultivating not only the lawyer's reasoning ability but also the lawyer's morality, creativity, professional identity, and problem solving skills.

-Dean Colatrella is also a noted scholar on legal education.
+Professor Colatrella is also a noted scholar on legal education.
 He co-developed McGeorge's innovative, required first-year course "The Legal Profession," and is a nationally sought-after contributor on legal education reform issues.
 His most recent scholarship in this area is entitled Learning: "The True, the Good and the Beautiful" in Law School: Educating the Twenty-First Century Litigator, published in The University of Texas's Review of Litigation.
-He is also a resident editor of TheLegalProfession.org, a blog and podcast devoted to supporting law school faculty, administration, and staff to produce legal professionals who find meaning in their work and who embrace and exemplify the core professional values of diligence, excellence, integrity, and public service.
-You can view his blog here.
-You can also view his "Ted- Style" talk given at the national LedgalEd conference, entitled, "What I learned about Teaching Law From Being an Art Student" below.
+You can view his "Ted- Style" talk given at the national LedgalEd conference, entitled, "What I learned about Teaching Law From Being an Art Student" below.

-Prior to joining the faculty at McGeorge, Dean Colatrella served as Director of Southern Methodist University's Center for Dispute Resolution & Conflict Management in Dallas, Texas.
+Prior to joining the faculty at McGeorge, Professor Colatrella served as Director of Southern Methodist University's Center for Dispute Resolution & Conflict Management in Dallas, Texas.
 Among his contributions to the Center were the development of a Master of Arts in conflict management, the establishment of a Mediation Clinic and the creation of a series of international programs.
 He also served as a full-time Lecturer-in-Law from 2000-05 at Southern Methodist University Dedman School of Law where he taught Legal Research, Writing and Advocacy.

 Negotiation & Settlements

-“A Lawyer for All Seasons”: The Lawyer as Conflict Manager, 49 San Diego L. Rev. 93 (2012)
+“A Lawyer for All Seasons”: The Lawyer as Conflict Manager, 49 San Diego L. Rev. 93 (2012);

-Mediation—Skills & Techniques (Lexis/Nexis 2008), co-author with Laurence Boulle & Anthony Picchioni
+Mediation—Skills & Techniques (Lexis/Nexis 2008), (co-author with Laurence Boulle & Anthony Picchioni);